Michel Wieviorka

-Michel Wieviorka (born 23 August 1946, in Paris) is a French sociologist, noted for his work on violence, terrorism, racism, social movements and the theory of social change.
+Michel Wieviorka (born 23 August 1946) is a French sociologist, noted for his work on violence, terrorism, racism, social movements and the theory of social change.

-He was the 16th president of International Sociological Association (2006-2010).
+He was the 16th president of International Sociological Association (2006–2010).

 Biography

 Michel Wieviorka is the son of a Polish Jewish family of Holocaust survivors.
 His siblings are psychiatrist Sylvie Wieviorka, historian Annette Wieviorka, and historian Olivier Wieviorka.

 A former student of Alain Touraine, he is now one of the most renowned sociologists and public intellectuals in France and abroad.
 A number of his books have been translated into different languages.
 Wieviorka received some international media attention as an expert following the 2005 civil unrest in France, and was elected in Durban as the 2006-2010 President of the International Sociological Association.